MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-failover-ha.md

 ## <a name="failover"></a>Fail over availability group

-Use the cluster management tools to failover an availability group managed by an external cluster manager.
+Use the cluster management tools to fail over an availability group managed by an external cluster manager.
 For example, if a solution uses Pacemaker to manage a Linux cluster, use `pcs` to perform manual failovers on RHEL or Ubuntu.
 On SLES use `crm`.

 > [!IMPORTANT]
 > Under normal operations, do not fail over with Transact-SQL or SQL Server management tools like SSMS or PowerShell.
 When `CLUSTER_TYPE = EXTERNAL`, the only acceptable value for `FAILOVER_MODE` is `EXTERNAL`.
 With these settings, all manual or automatic failover actions are executed by the external cluster manager.

 ### Manual failover examples

 Manually fail over the availability group with the external cluster management tools.
 Under normal operations, do not initiate failover with Transact-SQL.
-If the external cluster management tools do not respond, you can force the availability group to failover.
+If the external cluster management tools do not respond, you can force the availability group to fail over.
 For instructions to force the manual failover, see [Manual move when cluster tools are not responsive](#forceManual).

 Complete the manual failover in two steps.

 1. Move the availability group resource from the cluster node that owns the resources to a new node.

    The cluster manager moves the availability group resource and adds a location constraint.
 This constraint configures the resource to run on the new node.
-You must remove this constraint in order to move either manually or automatically failover in the future.
+You must remove this constraint in order to move either manually or automatically fail over in the future.

 2. Remove the location constraint.

 #### 1. Manually fail over

-To manually failover an availability group resource named *ag_cluster* to cluster node named *nodeName2*, run appropriate command for your distribution:
+To manually fail over an availability group resource named *ag_cluster* to cluster node named *nodeName2*, run appropriate command for your distribution:

 - **RHEL/Ubuntu example**